lf-energy/foundation/project-stages.md

 **Acceptance Criteria**

 Projects may be granted Emeritus status via a 2/3 vote from the TAC and with approval from project ownership.
 In cases where there is a lack of project ownership, only a 2/3 vote from the TAC is required.

+## III.
+Project Proposal Process

+### Introduction
+This governance policy sets forth the proposal process for projects to be accepted into LF Energy.
+The process is the same for both existing projects which seek to move into LF Energy and new projects to be formed within LF Energy.

+### Project Proposal Requirements
+Projects must be formally proposed via GitHub.
+For more details see [project-proposal.md](project-proposal.md)

+### Project Acceptance Process
+* Projects are required to present their proposal at a TAC meeting
+* The TAC may ask for changes to bring the project into better alignment with LF Energy (adding a governance document to a repository or adopting a Code of Conduct, for example).
+ * The project will need to make these changes in order to progress further.
+* Projects are accepted via a 2/3 supermajority vote of the TAC.
+* The proposal document will be finalized as a project charter.
+This charter document must be included in the project's main repository.
+* The TAC will determine the appropriate initial stage for the project.
+The project can apply for a different stage via the review process.

 ## IV.
 Annual Review Process